peteroupc/html3dutil/tutorials/colors.md

 ## What Is an RGB Color? <a id=What_Is_an_RGB_Color></a>

 An RGB color contains the same information as an HTML color, except that each value is shown in the familiar base-10 format.
 For example, the value `rgb(192,64,0)` is the same as the HTML color value `#C04000`.

+The components of the RGB color (red, green, and blue, in that order) can range from `0` to `255`, or from `0%` to `100%`, but mixing ranges is not allowed.
+For example, `rgb(192,64,0)` and `rgb(80%,50%,0%)` are allowed, but not `rgb(192,50%,0%)`.

 The steps for darkening, lightening, and desaturating RGB colors are pretty much the same as with HTML colors.

-An alternate syntax for RGB colors supports the alpha component (see "What Is an Alpha Component?", below): in the example `rgba(192,64,0,50%)`, the `50%` is the alpha component.
+An alternate syntax for RGB colors supports the alpha component (see "What Is an Alpha Component?", below): in the example `rgba(192,64,0,0.5)`, the `0.5` is the alpha component.
+This component can be used with either range for RGB colors, either 0-255 or percentages.
+(Note that the example starts with `rgba`, not just `rgb`.)

 ## What Is an HSL Color? <a id=What_Is_an_HSL_Color></a>